adcstacruz/net-analytics-workflow/README.md

 ```

-**Issues:** What if you have decided to perform normalization to specific columns?
-What if you want to acquired new categorical feature which you need to enode?
-What if I want to use SVM?
-Imagine the code changes in order to perform these.
-Imagine having have hundreds of data.
-Imagine having more complex data.
-This will be really messy code (been there).
-Lastly, how can you collaborate this with other people, if even you are having trouble modifying your code during the feature-engineering process.
-We need stucture.
+- What if:
+    - you have decided to perform normalization to specific columns?
+    - you want to include new categorical feature which you need to encode?
+    - you want to explore other models? (some might require different preprocessing strats)
+    - you want to tune the `n_components` hyper-param?
+- Imagine:
+    - the code changes in order to perform these.
+    - having hundreds of features requiring different transformations.
+    - having more complex features.
+- Issues:
+    - This will be a really messy code (been there).
+    - Difficult to collaborate this with other people.
+    - Hard to keep track of the series and parallel transformations done to the raw data.
+    - Difficult to deploy and iterate models.
+    - Tedious feature engineering process.
+- What we need? **Structure**

 **Proposed Solution:** To reduce these issues/complexities, this work proposes an initial workflow where different collaborators can just add different data transformation techniques in model building.
 In addition, this work will extend on model evaluation and feature analysis.